NEW ZEALAND ROBOT OLYMPIAD 2023

 Line Tracer

-– Not allow to use line tracer kits, such as Black line pro.
+– Not allowed to use line tracer kits, such as Black line pro.

-– Cannot use or non-Roborobo CPUs for Line Tracer.
+– Cannot use non-Roborobo CPUs for Line Tracer.
 Only can use Roborobo AVR CPU series.

 – Cannot use any other robot kits (inc. customized materials) that makes the same condition for all participants.